dxFeed/dxfeed-graal-swift-api/README.md

 [iOS]: https://support.apple.com/ios

 ## Installation

-In Xcode, go to File → Add Package Dependencies...
-OR select your project in the Project Editor, go to the Package Dependencies tab, and press the + (plus).
+Adding a Dependency
+1. Open your project in Xcode.
+2. Select File > Swift Packages > Add Package Dependency…

-Enter a Package URL https://github.com/dxFeed/dxfeed-graal-swift-api
+3. Enter the URL https://github.com/dxFeed/dxfeed-graal-swift-api of the package repository and click Next.
+4. Choose the version or branch you want and click Next.
-Select the package you want to add.
+5. Select the target to which you want to add the package and click Finish.
-Select a Dependency Rule.
-Click Add Package.

 ## Usage
 ### How to connect to QD endpoint